greenm01/ec4x/docs/ec4x_specs.md

 The majority of ship construction and repair will occur at these important facilities.

 Shipyards are equipped with 10 docks for construction and repair, and are fixed in orbit.
+Built multiple yards to increate colony ship construction capacity.

 #### 2.3.2.3 Environmental Transformation And Colonization (ETAC)

 ETACs plant a seed by establishing colonies on uninhabited planets.
 After use they are scrapped and used by the colony to begin the long terraforming process.

-They have a Carry Limit (CL) of one Population Transfer Unit (PTU) and must be loaded with colonists.
+ETACS have a Carry Limit (CL) of one Population Transfer Unit (PTU) and must be loaded with colonists.

 #### 2.3.2.4 Troop Transports

 Troop Transports are specialized ships that taxi Space Marine divisions between solar systems, along with their required combat gear, armored vehicles, and ammunition.
-They have a CL of one MM.
+They have a CL of one Marine Division (MD).

 ### 2\.3.3 Squadrons